 He was notoriously cruel to his slaves, forcing the elderly and infirm off the peak of Lynch Mountain when they became an economic drain, no longer valuable to him.

 And when he went into town, he took a helper along, but slaves were not allowed to ride in the wagon.
 Harshaw attached a rope from the back of the wagon to the neck of the unfortunate slave, forcing him to run to keep up with the horse.

-And a tragic story of a young slave girl likely turned his long-suffering wife Nancy England against him once and for all.
+A tragic story of a young slave girl likely turned his wife Nancy England against him once and for all.

 After returning home to discover his wife had purchased a dress for the slave child to be buried in, he demanded her grave be dug up, and the dress removed from the body and returned to the store for credit.